Colae semen

 DefinitionThis section has been translated automatically.

-Colae semen, also known as cola seeds, is a drug used in herbal medicines to treat mental and physical fatigue.
+Colae semen, also known as cola seeds, is a drug used in herbal medicinal products for the treatment of mental and physical exhaustion.

 IngredientsThis section has been translated automatically.